theimowski/master-thesis/docs/section-fp-application.md

 The STM prevents issues related to *locks* as well as *condition variables*, therefore allowing the code to be more modular (composable).
 Thanks to the fact that STM bases on the Haskell type system, the compiler disallows illegal (from the concurrency point of view) read / write operations in code blocks that are meant to be executed *atomically*.
 It is worth noting, that the mechanism can also be potentially employed into imperative programming languages, however sophisticated language features and ease of modularity, present in functional languages, allow STM to be fully efficient.

+Another concurrent programming model associated with functional paradigm is, already described together with Erlang, message passing.
+The model is ubiquitous in context of Erlang, as it is emphasized in {{{cesarini2009erlang}}} that message passing is the only way for communicating between processes in this language.
+Practice has shown that message passing concurrency model is extremely reliable and profitable, as systems relying on this technique achieve one of the highest system up-time indicators, as well as allow to process impressive amount of messages per unit of time.

+Above approaches are just examples of how functional paradigm influenced development of concurrent algorithms.
+Success stories demonstrated in previous section prove that employing functional programming in distributed and concurrent systems made them more scalable, stable and efficient.
+This is the main reason, for which more and more companies show interest in incorporating this philosophy into their business applications.